jackytsoick/APCSA-2025-FRQ/Q4/README.md

 ### SumOrSameGame/clearPair

-This section contains my analysis of Question 3 (Arrays and ArrayLists):
+This section contains my analysis of Question 4 (2D Arrays):

 **My initial approach during the exam:**
 - Planning how to incorporate random into the puzzle 2D array